persapiens/Course/Workshops/CM.md

 # Node Machine

+**Exit your virtual machine, or create new terminal in your host machine**.

 We now want to create a new node that will be serving as our web server.
 Normally, this could be a server hosted on AWS or a droplet on digitalocean.
 Instead, for testing purposes, we will be creating another local virtual machine.
 Follow the instructions we previously followed for creating a virtual machine, but with some exceptions:

 * Make a new directory, called node, then run the commands in there.